Edward Palmer (botanist)

-Edward Palmer (January 12, 1829 – April 10, 1911) was a self-taught British botanist and an Early-American archaeologist.
+Edward Palmer (12 January 1829 – 10 April 1911) was a self-taught British botanist and an Early-American archaeologist.

 Biography

-Edward Palmer was born on 12 January 1829 in Norfolk and baptised on 22 February 1829 at Brandon, Suffolk, England, the son of Robert and Mary Palmer.
+Edward Palmer was born on 12 January 1829 in Hockwold cum Wilton, Norfolk and baptised on 22 February 1829 at Brandon, Suffolk, England, the son of Robert and Mary Palmer.
 He emigrated to the United States in 1850, where he initially settled in Cleveland, Ohio.
 He travelled to South America and became a medical doctor, serving with the Union Army during the American Civil War.

 Palmer collected biological specimens, primarily plants, for the Smithsonian Institution and the United States Department of Agriculture, among other institutions.
 According to his biographer:

 "The collections made by Edward Palmer between 1853 and 1910 were prepared with more care than those of most of his contemporaries.
 He was primarily a botanical collector, and his botanical specimens were exceptionally well documented for his time....
 [However,] he was unwilling to attend to the documentation and distribution of his own collections, and preferred to entrust them for naming, sorting and selling, to his friends and patrons—prominent scientists all."

 He collected specimens in the southwestern United States, Florida, Mexico (including Baja California), and South America.
 About 200 species and two genera (Palmerella and Malperia) of plants are named in his honor.
 The standard author abbreviation Palmer is applied to botanical taxa he described.

 Palmer's botanical collections (numbering over 100,000) are mostly pressed and dried; they reside at research institutions around the world, including the Smithsonian Institution, Harvard University, the Missouri Botanical Garden, the U.S. National Arboretum, the New York Botanical Garden, Royal Botanic Garden, Kew, and many others.
 The Palmer botanical collection in the U.S. National Herbarium at the Smithsonian Institution remains the largest, containing over 16,000 specimens that Palmer collected over sixty years.
 He distributed two exsiccata-like specimen series, namely Algae Bahamenses and Algae Floridanae.